orcfax/docs/docs/orcfax-solution/roadmap.md

 Every validator license holder has the opportunity to participate in our Incentivized Testnet (ITN).
-This process will start with on-ramp training in order to familiarize operators with the Orcfax network node architecture and data collection processes.
+This process will start with on-ramp training in order to familiarize operators with the Orcfax Network node architecture and data collection processes.
 We will also take this opportunity to introduce participants to our testnet tooling and feedback process so that network development benefits from operator feedback.